Top Ten Best Contact Form Plugins for WordPress (2021)

 The WordPress contact form plugin market is as good as it’s ever been, so, when it comes to selecting a contact form solution, you’re spoiled for choice.

-One thing that pleases me is that the standard of free contact form plugins for WordPress has improved significantly over the past two years.
+One thing that pleases me is the standard of free contact form plugins for WordPress has improved significantly over the past few years.
 They’re generally more stylish, boast more features and use a modern user-friendly form builder.
 Long may this trend continue!

-With so many great solutions on the market, it’s hard to single out a contact form WordPress plugin as actually ‘The Best’ — after all, needs differ!
+With so many great solutions on the market, it’s hard to single out a specific WordPress contact form plugin as ‘The Best’.
+Each of them excel in different areas and offer advanced functionality at different price points.

-My advice is to test the plugins listed in this article to see if they’re a good fit for you and your website, and be aware that some contact form plugins can be costly if you require all advanced features, integration and functionality.
+My advice is to test the plugins listed in this article to see if they’re a good fit for you and your website.
+Be aware that some contact form plugins can be costly if you require all advanced features, integration and functionality.

 Used/using one of the above-mentioned form plugins?
 Any others?
 Thoughts?